Skip to content

 Note that the client application is not required to send a heartbeat after the initial charge.
 However, it must send a heartbeat after each automatically repeated charge to keep the session going.
 The application should not send heartbeats more frequently than required.

-If Elastic Access does not receive a heartbeat within 30 minutes of the last automatic charge, it assumes that the client is no longer using the most recently requested items and that the most recent automatic charge was made in error.
+If Elastic Access does not receive a heartbeat or session-end request within 30 minutes of the last automatic charge, it assumes that the client is no longer using the most recently requested items and that the most recent automatic charge was made in error.
 Hence Elastic Access does the following:

 If the client wants to start using an application or items again, it must restart the process by creating a new session and requesting items.